anistone9/webdev-job-search-app/README.md

 # Webdev-Remote-Job-Search-App
-This website allows web developers to find remote jobs based on their specifications such as: part-time, full-time, full-stack, etc…
+This website allows web developers to search for jobs based on specific categories they select.
+These categories include: Computer and IT, Data and Analytics, Data Science, Science and Engineering, Software Engineering, Design and UX.
+The application utilizes a job search API to pull data related to the tech field, then save viewed results in the local storage and display those results on the screen.
+All this while adorable shibes provide encouragement to continue searching for the ideal web dev job.

 # Table of Contents
 - [User-Story](#user-story)